M-Favour/alx-system_engineering-devops/0x00-shell_basics/README.md

 Added the file 3-listfiles, it prints the list of the items in the working directory in long format.
 Added the file 4-listmorefiles, it prints the list of the items in the working directory including the hidden files (in the long format).
 Added the file 5-listfilesdigitonly, it displays the contents (including hidden files) of the working directory in the long format with the user and group ids in digits.
+Added the file 6-firstdirectory, it creates a directory named my_first_directory in the /tmp/ directory.